Open Accessibility Menu

 What is the difference between a screening mammogram and a diagnostic mammogram?

-A screening mammogram is designed to be fast and relatively low-cost.
-They are routine yearly screening tests for women without breast symptoms.
+A screening mammogram is a routine yearly screening tests for women without breast symptoms.

-A diagnostic mammogram is done for women who have breast implants or current breast symptoms, or have had a previous cancer.
+A diagnostic mammogram is done for women who have developed breast symptoms, or have had a previous breast cancer.

 After a diagnostic mammogram, do not be alarmed if the radiologist asks for more x-rays or an ultrasound to clarify the findings.
 Usually additional studies simply prove that there is no cause for concern.